hogandenver05/hackathon/README.md

 - ✅ How to plan for the future
 - 📊 How to evaluate market conditions
-- ⚠️ Risk management strategies (e.g. limiting losses, understanding leverage)
+- ⚠️ Risk management strategies (e.g. limiting losses)
 - 🧩 Benifits of early investing

 ---